 This trope differs from Sacrificial Lamb

-in that the death isn't to provoke an emotional response (although it may do) from characters or the audience, but for more practical purposes.
+in that the death isn't to provoke an emotional response (although it may do that) from characters or the audience, but for more practical purposes.

 Simply dying to tell us about the monster doesn't fulfill this trope: a character is only Monster Munch